Oops! Something went wrong while submitting the form.

 Is Hypothyroidism Genetic?

 The short answer is maybe.
 Evidence suggests there’s a good chance that you and your parents have fairly similar thyroid hormone levels and similar likelihoods of developing a thyroid disorder.
 However, there is no evidence of a single gene that causes thyroid disorders.
 Autoimmune thyroid disorders are commonly present in multiple family members, but we do not have evidence that hypothyroidism is genetic.
+Read more about the link between your genetics and hypothyroidism in our article, Is hypothyroidism genetic?
 (Source)

-Although there is no science-backed hypothyroidism diet, there are a few key micronutrients that may improve thyroid health and help treat symptoms of hypothyroidism.
-(Source)
+Although there is no science-backed hypothyroidism diet, there are a few key micronutrients that may improve thyroid health.
+(Source, Source)

 Iron plays an important role in the synthesis of thyroid hormones, and iron deficiency has been linked to decreased metabolism of T3 and T4.
 However, there is a lack of evidence that iron supplements or micronutrient supplements in general will affect the concentrations of T3 and T4.

-Zinc is essential for maintaining thyroid function and converting thyroid hormones such as T4 to an active form where this hormone can be used in the body.
+Zinc is essential for maintaining thyroid function and for converting T4 to its active form.
 Like iron, zinc is important in the metabolism of thyroid hormones, but more research must be conducted to understand how these micronutrients affect thyroid hormone levels.

 Selenium is a micronutrient that has a protective antioxidant effect on the thyroid gland and is needed for production of thyroid hormones.
-Excessive intake of selenium through unregulated supplements can be toxic, so instead try incorporating selenium-rich foods, such as Brazil nuts and tuna, into your diet.
+Excessive intake of selenium through unregulated supplements can be toxic, so instead try incorporating selenium-rich foods such as Brazil nuts into your diet.
 (Source, Source)

-Following a gluten-free diet or paleo, autoimmune protocol (AIP) can reduce inflammation in the gut and help individuals identify foods that cause an immune response.
-The AIP diet begins by eliminating inflammatory foods and then reintroducing these foods to allow the individual to identify food groups that cause their symptoms.
-A 2019 study found these diets can reduce inflammation and regulate immune function in individuals with Hashimoto’s disease.
+Following a gluten free or autoimmune protocol (AIP) diet can reduce inflammation in the gut and help identify foods that cause an immune response.
+The AIP diet begins by eliminating inflammatory foods, then systematically reintroduces these foods to help identify which ones cause symptoms.
+A 2019 study found these diets can improve symptoms and reduce markers of inflammation in individuals with Hashimoto’s disease.
 However, there is no evidence that these diets improve thyroid function in people with Hashimoto’s.
 (Source, Source)

 Should You Avoid Goitrogens?

-Certain foods contain compounds called goitrogens, which may interfere with thyroid hormone production.
+Certain foods contain compounds called goitrogens, naturally occurring substances that may interfere with thyroid hormone production.
 Goitrogens are inactivated by cooking and the research suggests that, even raw, these foods are not likely to be a problem if you’re getting enough iodine in your diet.